alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_letter_template.md

 {% if not wants_supermarket_deliveries and not wants_social_care %}

-You said that you do not want priority supermarket deliveries or help with your care needs.
+Based on what you told us, at the moment you do not help getting supplies or meeting your basic care needs.

 {% endif %}

 #If your personal details or support needs change

-Use the service again to update your personal details or support needs: www.gov.uk/coronavirus-extremely-vulnerable
+Use the service again to update your personal details or support needs: www.gov.uk/coronavirus-shielding-support.

 {% if has_someone_to_shop %}

-Contact your local authority if you need support urgently and cannot rely on family, friends or neighbours: www.gov.uk/coronavirus-local-help
+Contact your local authority if you need support urgently and cannot rely on family, friends or neighbours: www.gov.uk/coronavirus-local-help.

 {% endif %}

-There’s guidance on what you should do if you’re extremely vulnerable to coronavirus: www.gov.uk/coronavirus-extremely-vulnerable-guidance
+There’s guidance on what you should do if you’re extremely vulnerable to coronavirus: www.gov.uk/coronavirus-extremely-vulnerable-guidance.

 Regards,